ishswar/katacoda-scenarios/cka-cluster-with-kind/intro.md

 1. Will check IPTables entries in *kube-proxy* pod on to see what impact/effect `externalTrafficPolicy: Local` has on IPTables.
 1. Will also how we can patch existing objects in Kubernetes
+1. How we can select pod based on Node and and label selector

 # Cluster overview